jaruserickson/naruto-cv/README.md

      - This isn't horrible, but it will impact how long we have to train RetinaNet to recieve similar results.
      - Since our results from FRCNN were from 30,000 training steps, ideally i'd like to reach the same amount of training for RetinaNet.
 As such, I'll be training it for around ~15 hours.
   - [Speed Comparison](https://medium.com/@jonathan_hui/object-detection-speed-and-accuracy-comparison-faster-r-cnn-r-fcn-ssd-and-yolo-5425656ae359)
+  - It actually seems after a couple of hours of training RetinaNet it's heavily overfitting.
+As regression converges, classification spikes super hard - this kind of makes sense since the characters look pretty similar.
+Will have to look into that.
+For now, the best implementation is that which exists in our usage of tensorflow's Faster R-CNN implementation.
+I might look into implementing that if this is still acting weird after another few hours.
+    - If I do implement Faster R-CNN, I'm likely going to use pytorch, since it tends to run faster.

 #### Village Symbol Recognition
  - Not started.